AY2324S2-CS2103T-W12-2/tp/docs/UserGuide.md

 ## Listing all students : `list`

-Shows a list of all students in the address book.
+Shows a list of all students in the mod contacts list.

 Format: `list`

 ## Editing a student : `edit`

-Edits an existing student in the address book.
+Edits an existing student in the mod contacts list.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`